Tungnguyen0504/ELibrary-Management-System/README.md

     ```
 5. Borrower registration process.
 * The following information are recorded when a new borrower is registered.
+6. Notification.
+* Notify for borrower when the reservation is accepted.
 ### Documentation
 [SD_LibraryManagementSystem.docx](https://github.com/Tungnguyen0504/E-Library-Management-System/files/7673790/SD_LibraryManagementSystem.docx)